OdedMous/Imbalanced-Data/README.md

 # Imbalanced-Data

 **Goal:** </br>
-Develop a neural network model which classify cars, truck and cats, while dealing with imbalanced dataset. </br>
+Develop a neural network model which classify cars, trucks and cats, while dealing with imbalanced dataset. </br>
 In addition, generate an adversarial image that designed to deceive the trained model. </br>